 - You can run road tires on a mountain bike to make your bike multi-use- Most mountain bike rims can accept road tires as narrow as 28mm.
 Narrow tires greatly improve efficiency and allow you to ride at a faster average speed while riding on road.
 If you plan to ride both on and off-road, you can buy a second set of wheels.
 If you install road tires on one and off-road tires on the other, you basically have two bikes in one.
 You can easily swap the wheels out in just a few minutes.

 - Mountain bikes can have more gears- Mountain bikes are available with 2x and 3x drivetrains.
 This way, you can have 30 or more gears with a very high gear range.
 Fat bikes are limited to 1x drivetrains with 12 gears.

 - Mountain bikes draw less attention- Mountain bikes are incredibly common.
-Nobody bats an eye when they see one.
-You can blend in on the trails, in the city, and on bike paths.
+Nobody bats an eye when they see mountain bikers riding by.
+They blend in on the trails, in the city, and on bike paths.

 Mountain Bike Cons